Andy4495/TI_Platform_Cores_For_Arduino/README.md

 ### MSP432 Support

-The official Energia board package for MSP432 does not work with the Arduino IDE/CLI due to an issue with the arduino-builder.
-It also requires Java as part of the build process.

-GitHub user [ndroid][75] created MSP432 board package version [5.29.4][74] based on 5.29.1 which no longer requires Java for building.
-It also updates the ARM compiler to 8.3.1 and ino2cpp to 1.0.7 and adds support for the MSP432P4111 LaunchPad.
+GitHub user [ndroid][75] created MSP432 board package version [5.29.4][74] based on the Energia version 5.29.1 board package.
+5.29.4 adds support for the MSP432P4111 LaunchPad and fixes several issues with the board package as described in the [change log][79].

-#### Details on MSP432 Board Packages 5.29.1 and 5.29.2
+#### Details on MSP432 Board Packages 5.29.1 and 5.29.2 Created by Andy4495

+*This section is provided to document the creation of updated MSP432 board packages that turned out to be unnecessary.*

-The issue with the offical MSP432 board package version 5.29.0 is documented in a [thread][8] and this unmerged [pull request][61].
-Since arduino-builder is now [deprecated][62], it is unlikely that this pull request will ever be merged.
-The main issue has to do with accessing a temporary path from within the build scripts.
+At the time I created this repo, the latest Energia-supplied board package for MSP432 that I could find was version 5.29.0.
+That version (and all earlier versions) has an issue that made it incompatible with the Arduino build tools, as documented in this [thread][8] and this unmerged [pull request][61].
+The issue has to do with accessing a temporary path from within the build scripts.
 The Energia builder makes use of a variable called "build.project_path" which is not available with the arduino-builder.
 However, a global predefined property named "build.source.path" is available for use in [`platform.txt`][6] and defines the path needed for building MSP432 with Arduino.

 In addition, the `ino2cpp` tool version 1.0.6 used during the MSP432 build process makes some assumptions on the availability and location of Java during the build process.
 This can cause issues when building locally with Arduino and when running the [compile-arduino-sketches][20] GitHub action both locally using [nektos/act][63] and on GitHub's servers.
-This Java dependency has been removed in version 1.0.7.

-Therefore, the following changes are needed to `platform.txt` in the MSP432 board package:
+So I created new MSP432 board package versions 5.29.1 and 5.29.2 based off of version 5.29.0.
+The only differences are changes to the `platform.txt` file as listed below.
+Version 5.29.1 fixes the Java issue for MacOS and Linux, and version 5.29.2 also adds a fix for Windows.

 - Update `recipe.hooks.sketch.prebuild.1.pattern` definition to change `{build.project_path}` to `{build.source.path}`
 - Change `java.path.macosx` value to `/usr/bin/java`
 - Change `build.ino2cpp.cmd.linux` value to `"/usr/bin/java"`
-- Change `build.ino2cpp.cmd.windows` value to `"java"`
+- Change `build.ino2cpp.cmd.windows` value to `"java"` (5.29.2 only)
 - Update `version` to `5.29.2`
 - Update `version.string` to `5292`

-I created a new MSP432 board package version 5.29.2 based off of version 5.29.0.
-The only differences are the above changes to the `platform.txt` file.
-The board manager URL reference [above](#loading-a-launchpad-board-into-arduino-ide) includes the updated MSP432 board package.
+As it turns out, an Energia-supplied board package version 5.29.1 is available that fixes the Arduino build issue and removes the Java dependency (by using `ino2cpp` version 1.0.7).

+Because I was unaware of the Energia MSP432 version 5.29.1, there are two MSP432 board packages archived in this repo with a version 5.29.1: I added suffixes to the filenames to differentiate them.

-#### Extra Step Needed for Windows - No Longer Necessary
+##### Extra Step Needed for Windows - No Longer Necessary

-If using the latest board package for MPS432 (version 5.29.4 or later), it is no longer necessary to install Java.
+If using the latest board package for MPS432 (version 5.29.4 or later), it is not necessary to install Java.

 When using an older MSP432 board package, then Java needs to be installed on the build machine.
 I have successfully tested the 5.29.2 board package with both the [Microsoft][70] and [Temurin][71] Java distributions.

-#### Details on Generating a Board Package
+##### Details on Generating a Board Package

 I ran the following steps to create the new board package using MacOS: